MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 developmental state of the subjects, animal data and ex-vivo data).
 Additional insights into its performance are presented in [Dhollander2018a]_.
 Due to its ability to deal with the presence of extensive white matter (hyperintense) lesions, it was for example also successfully used in [Mito2018a]_.
-Finally, the response functions as obtained in this particular way also form the basis of the 3-tissue framework to study the microstructure of lesions and other pathology [Dhollander2017]_ [Mito2018b]_.
+The response functions as obtained in this particular way also form the basis of the 3-tissue framework to study the microstructure of lesions and other pathology [Dhollander2017]_ [Mito2018b]_.

-This implementation of the algorithm has been improved compared to the original [Dhollander2016b]_.
-While the original version obtained the voxels to estimate the single-fibre white matter response function using the tournier_ algorithm, this implementation relies on a new strategy that optimes these voxels using properties of the signal across all b-values (and the full angular domain).
+The algorithm has been further improved in [Dhollander2019]_.
+While the 2016 version identified the voxels to estimate the single-fibre white matter response function using the tournier_ algorithm, the new 2019 version relies on a novel strategy that optimises these voxels using properties of the signal across all b-values (and the full angular domain).
 It's also faster than the original approach.

-In almost all cases, it runs and performs well out of the box.
-In *exceptional* cases where the anisotropy in the data is particularly *low* (*very* early development, ex-vivo data, (with) low b-value, ...), it is sometimes advisable to set the ``-fa`` parameter *lower* than its default value of 0.2.
+In almost all cases, the algorithm runs and performs well out of the box.
+In *exceptional* cases where the anisotropy in the data is particularly *low* (*very* early development, ex-vivo data, (with) low b-value, ...), it is *sometimes* advisable to set the ``-fa`` parameter *lower* than its default value of 0.2.
 See [Dhollander2018b]_ for a good example of a dataset where changing this parameter was required to obtain good results.
 This FA threshold should be set so as to roughly separate the bulk of WM from the rest (GM and CSF).
 Further